Hyper-Dragon/DgtAngel/sourceExt/README.md

 ### Current Release

-The current release is available from the Chrome store [TODO].
+The current release will be ~~is~~ available from the Chrome Store ~~[TODO]~~.

 ### Development Install

 - Open Chrome
+- From the menu open More Tools-->Extensions
+- Click 'Load Unpacked'
+- Select the */sourceExt/DtgAngel* folder

+## Adding Support For Pages

+### The Page Reader

+To support additional pages you need to create a .js file in the *src/js/inject/* folder and implement 2 methods:

-- blah
+- function IsUrlValid(urlToTest) {}
-- blah
+- function GetRemoteBoardState() {}

+The first should return true or false if the supplied URL parameter is supported by the javascript.

+The second returns the current board state.
+Call *getDefaultRemoteBoard()* and populate the values.
+Supported constants can be found in *messages.js*.

+To run the new code unpdate the manifest (see below), load the changes into Chrome and navigete to the supported URL.

-## The Manifest
+### The Manifest

 To enable additional page support add a new matches section and an associated *src/js/inject/**NAME**Board.js* file.
+You should include the other .js files in the order below.

 ```json
 "content_scripts": [